imBAOSS/aa-practice/README.md

 - Merge Sort
 - Quick Sort

 *This is a work-in-progress.
-If you find a good problem, or have a better solution, please feel free to make a pull request.*
+If you find a good problem, or have a better solution, please feel free to create a pull request.*